List of The Flash characters: Bashir Malik / Psych

-Bashir Malik / Psych (portrayed by Ennis Esmer; seasons 7–8) is a man previously abandoned by his biological and adoptive parents whose psychic abilities make people experience their worst fears.
+Bashir Malik / Psych (portrayed by Ennis Esmer; seasons 7–8) is a conduit for the Sage Force.
+Originally a man previously abandoned by his biological and adoptive parents, his psychic abilities make people experience their worst fears.
 These include Cecile's fear of someone in a straitjacket, Barry's fear of his enemies, in the form of Eobard Thawne and Savitar, defeating him as well as his failure to keep everyone alive, Vibe seeing Kamilla in danger, and Killer Frost being handed over to the police by Caitlin Snow.
 With help from Cecile, Flash managed to defeat Psych, who faded away.
 The Speed Force later suspects that Psych and Fuerza are beings just like her.
 This is later confirmed when Cisco later considered him a conduit for the Sage Force.
 Iris, Allegra, and Kamilla later encountered Psych in the Allen family's old home where he subjected them to their worst fears.
 They escaped from Psych during Barry's trip to the past.
 Flash and Iris later learned about his past when he started going after the League of Lions members from his old high school that are now millionaires and placing them in catatonic conditions.
 When it came to the latest person, Flash was able to talk him down with Fuerza's help and he came along with them quietly while undoing the effects of the League of Lions members.
 When the Speed Force raided S.T.A.R.
 Labs with Deon, Psych, Iris, and Alexa were zapped by the Speed Force, something revealed to have been an illusion used to trick the Speed Force.
 He, Fuerza, and Psych later helped Flash to snap the Speed Force back to her senses.
 Afterwards, Psych moves in with the Speed Force.

-In season eight, Cecile rescues Psych with her abilities.
-Then she helps him rescue the other positive force avatars and later empowers Flash so that he can defeat Eobard Thawne.
+Later, Cecile's abilities rescues Psych.
+He and the other positive Force avatars empower the Flash to defeat the Reverse-Flash.
+Afterwards, the Sage Force is fixed enough to return everything that was displaced by the Negative Still Force back to its respective locations.